 The school has adopted a behavior hierarchy and renaissance program to improve student behavior and reinforce positive behavior.
 Parent involvement is promoted via various activities.
 Parents are invited to a once a week coffee hour and monthly parent informational meetings.
-The monthly meetings address various topics such as Suicide Awareness and Mental Health Awareness.
-Additionally, two student clubs were started last year with approximately 30 students participating.
+The monthly meetings address various topics such as Suicide Awareness, Mental Health Awareness and Positive Relationships.
+Additionally, student clubs were initiated with the intent of helping students further develop their social emotional capacity.
 Effectiveness of the strategies will be measured in the coming year.